Foundations are Scary

 If I’ve learned one thing in my house rehabbing career, it’s that good contractors make all the difference.
 With this house, my contractors not only did the best work, but were also the most honest and hard working as well.
 As I always like to give credit where it’s due, I have to say that Byron Johnson and his crew from Colorado Structural Repair did an excellent job and went above and beyond to make sure the job was done right and done fast.
 I don’t know how late they stayed one night, but it was well past when I left after seven.

-This particular property required five helical piers and three 18″ plates to shore up about a quarter of the 1,500 sqft house.
+to shore up about a quarter of the 1,500 sqft house.
 It depends on the house, the access, and the soil, but each pier can cost between $1,500 and $2,000.
 With the plates costing around $200 to $300 a piece, depending on the thickness.
 This might sound like a lot just to put a steak in the ground with an auger on the end, but when you see how much effort goes into getting it in the ground and attaching it to the house, you start to wonder why it doesn’t cost more.
 With my property they had to go down 30 to 40 feet just to get the kind of soil required to provide enough resistance.
 It was pretty nerve racking for me watching them go deeper and deeper, not knowing if they’d ever hit something solid.
 Fortunately for me the engineer was onsite for the final digging, and the crew was able to back off slightly on the strength requirement to get the permit.
 The engineer said they build in extra tolerances into their requirements, so falling a little short of the max wasn’t a big deal.
 I’m just happy in the end I got a stable house and a closed permit.

 Four Easy Steps to Prevent Foundation Problem

-Now for the information you really wanted to hear.
+to hear.
 How to prevent foundation damage.
 If only the previous home owners of my house had read an article similar to this, they might not have let the small pond sit next to their house every time it rained.
 As you’ve probably inferred from the previous sentence, the number one factor in preventable foundation damage is water.
 Either there’s too much of it or not enough.
 Since the usual cause of damage is too much water, we’ll start with getting rid of that.

 Proper drainage is essential to keeping water away from your foundation.
 You need to have the ground sloped away from your home out at least 10 feet.
 If that’s not possible due to the slope of your property, you need to grade the land so that it is channeled around and away from the house as soon as possible.
 For example, if your back yard is steeply sloped towards your house, you could grade the land away from your house for two or three feet, and at that point put in a french drain that channels the water around to the front of your house.
 This is definitely something you want to hire a professional for, as your property may require drainage that is much more significant that what I’ve described.